Entanglement depth

 In quantum physics, entanglement depth characterizes the strength of multiparticle entanglement.
 An entanglement depth $k$ means that the quantum state of a particle ensemble cannot be described under the assumption that particles interacted with each other only in groups having fewer than $k$ particles.
 It has been used to characterize the quantum states created in experiments with cold gases.

 Definition

-Entanglement depth appeared first in the context of cold gases, together with entanglement criteria that made it possible to bound it from below based on measured quantities.
+Entanglement depth appeared in the context of spin squeezing.
+It turned out that to achieve larger and larger spin squeezing, and thus larger and larger precision in parameter estimation, a larger and larger entanglement depth is needed.